 Ada’s mother discouraged her imagination fearing that she might end up like her father.
 But Ada had a wonderful imagination.
-She decided that she would learn how to fly.
-She studied birds’ anatomy and made a set of wings.
-She wrote and illustrated her own book called Flyology.
-She designed a flying mechanical horse.
+She decided that she would learn how to fly by studying birds’ anatomy.
+Ada made a set of wings.
+She wrote and illustrated her own book called Flyology and designed a flying mechanical horse.

 In 1829, Ada became temporarily paralyzed after having measles.
-Bedridden until 1831, she improved her math and science skills.
+She improved her math and science skills while bedridden.
 At age sixteen, restored to health, Ada was introduced to English society.
 She met famous scientists and became friends with the engineer Charles Babbage.

 Babbage invented a machine called the Difference Engine.
 It worked like a giant calculator.
 He then designed a more complex machine he called the Analytical Engine.
 Babbage thought that the Analytical Engine would solve difficult mathematical calculations.
 The machine would then store these calculations.
 And it would also print them.